bailknight1/SpriteEffect/README.md

-﻿# Sprite Effect For UI Image & Sprite Renderer <!-- omit in toc -->
+﻿# (Unity Package) Sprite Effect For UI Image & Sprite Renderer <!-- omit in toc -->

-This package can create various texture based VFX material for UI Image & Sprite renderer.
+This package can create various texture based VFX material for UI Image & Sprite renderer for Unity.

 <br><br>